Baby Song Generator Guide

 Real family phrases make the result more memorable.

-Voice notes and rough melodies create better emotional anchors.
+Voice notes and rough melodies create stronger emotional anchors.

 Use AI to preserve the song, not flatten it.